Greyhound (film): Production

 The film was relatively faithful to the novel.
-In the novel, Krause is more bitter about life as he was divorced from Evelyn, who had been unfaithful to him.
-In the film, Evelyn is his girlfriend to whom he proposes marriage, but she postpones.
+In the novel, Krause is more bitter about life as he was divorced from Evelyn, who had been unfaithful to him; in the film, Evelyn is his girlfriend to whom he proposes marriage, but she postpones.
 The film invents scenes where a U-boat uses Greyhound's transmitting frequency to broadcast taunting messages over the ship's loudspeakers.

 The fictionalized Polish Grom-class destroyer ORP Viktor was based on scans taken of the real Grom-class destroyer ORP Błyskawica, a museum ship in Gdynia, Poland.
-Pre-production photography took place in January 2018 at sea aboard HMCS Montréal, a frigate of the Royal Canadian Navy.
-HMCS Sackville, the last surviving Flower-class corvette, was used as the model for the film's corvette, HMCS Dodge.
-Producers took numerous 3D scans of the restored ship's exterior at Halifax, Nova Scotia to create the CGI version of the corvette.
+Pre-production photography which took place in January 2018 at sea aboard HMCS Montréal, a frigate of the Royal Canadian Navy.
+HMCS Sackville, the last surviving Flower-class corvette, was used as the model for the film's corvette, HMCS Dodge; producers took numerous 3D scans of the restored ship's exterior at Halifax, Nova Scotia to create the CGI version of the corvette.

-Filming began in March 2018 aboard USS Kidd in Baton Rouge, Louisiana.
+Filming began in March 2018, aboard USS Kidd in Baton Rouge, Louisiana.
 The actors were trained on the ship.

 A fictionalized version of the Kidd is mentioned in the film as having encountered a an underwater decoy device on its first patrol; the actual USS Kidd was not launched until late February 1943.
-In the studio, sets were created of the bridge and the command center.
-A gimbal was used to create the effect of crew and furnishings reacting to the ship rolling.
+In the studio, sets were created of the bridge and the command center, and a gimbal was used to create the effect of crew and furnishings reacting to the ship rolling.